Rent safe and private dog parks hosted by locals

 • Coat Type: Double

-• Color: Blue, blue speckled, red, red speckled
+• Coat Color: Blue, blue speckled, red, red speckled (rarely white coat)

 About the Australian Cattle Dog

-When living with a ACD, 79% of owners said a large house with a fenced yard makes them the happiest.
+When living with an ACD, 79% of pet owners said a large house with a fenced yard makes them the happiest.
 Additionally, 49% of owners said a rural or suburban area with open spaces is also acceptable.
-This dog is highly trainable by all types of dog owners and owners say the Australian Cattle Dog learns best with positive reinforcement, consistent routines, and training aids.
+This dog is highly trainable by all types of dog owners, and owners say the Australian Cattle Dog learns best with positive reinforcement, consistent routines, and training aids.

 History and Origin of Australian Cattle Dogs